 Spook Trail Maze of Monsters & Mahyem - Quinton, AL

 Spook Trail is an outdoor maze trail featuring freaky looking monsters and dark passageways.
 Quinton is about 30 minutes north of Birmingham.
 A dark trail is always scary.
 Here you add a few strobe lights, scary actors who touch and grab you, and both the surprise and anticipation of the next monster fright.
 Spook Trail has been terrifying people for more than 20 years.
 Spook Trail takes about 45 minutes to complete.
 At $15 this is a great value.
 Donate some canned goods and get another $5 off.
 Spook Trail is a compete entertainment haunt with restrooms, music, and a concession stand (Boneyard Grill).
-The trail is open every Friday and Saturday night starting on September 28th.
+The trail is open every Friday and Saturday nights in October.
 It opens at dark and closes at midnight.

 Warehouse 31 - Pelham, AL